-We have 2 private groups you can join!
+We have a private group you can join.
 This means only members can see your posts.

-My PWS Online Network is just for people with PWS living in New Zealand and Australia who are 16 or older (13yrs+ with parental permission.)
+My PWS Online Network is just for people with PWS living in New Zealand (or Australia) who are 16 or older (13yrs+ with parental permission.)

 Contact your local NASC (Needs Assessment and Service Coordination)